stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 Node will fail with the following error message and a lengthy stack trace: `RangeError: Maximum call stack size exceeded`.
 What's going on here?
 How can it be that `main` fails with an exception although it is provably total?

-First, a function being total means that it will eventually produce a value of the given type in a finite amount of time, *given enough resources like computer memory*.
+First, remember that a function being total means that it will eventually produce a value of the given type in a finite amount of time, *given enough resources like computer memory*.
 Here, `main` hasn't